-The Cortese Knox Hertzberg Act (CKH Act) sets forth factors that the Commission must consider in evaluating any proposed change of organization (e.g., annexation, detachment, etc.) or reorganization as discussed below (Gov. Code §56668).
+The Cortese Knox Hertzberg Act (CKH Act) sets forth factors the Commission must consider in evaluating any proposed boundary changes as discussed below (Gov. Code §56668).
 In the Commission's review of these factors, no single factor is determinative.
 In reaching a decision, each factor is to be evaluated within the context of the overall proposal.

-1. Consistency with the Sphere of Influence of Any Local Agency:
+1. Consistency with the Sphere of Influence (SOI) of Any Local Agency:

 LAFCO is charged with both regulatory and planning functions.
-Changes of organization are basically a regulatory act, while establishing spheres of influence (SOIs) is a planning function.
-The SOI is an important benchmark as it defines the primary area within which urban development is to be encouraged.
-In order for the Commission to approve an annexation, it must be consistent with the jurisdiction's adopted SOI.
+Changes of organization are a regulatory act, while establishing SOIs is a planning function.
+The SOI is an important benchmark as it defines the primary area within which urban development may occur.
+For the Commission to approve an annexation, it must be consistent with the jurisdiction's SOI.
 The subject area is within the City of San Ramon's SOI, and within the City's Urban Growth Boundary (UGB) and the County's Urban Limit Line (ULL).